basemanbase/Web-Form-Filler/README.md

 # Web-Form-Filler
 Filling web form and dealing with exceptions

-This script automates the manual job of filling forms in a web browser taking its data from any data source
+This script automates the manual job of filling forms in a web browser taking its data from any data source using **chocolatey** and **selenium web driver**

 ## Dependencies
 Install **chocolatey** following the installation instructions from [here](https://chocolatey.org/install#individual/)